-This flavorful Cannellini Bean and Kale Stew is perfect for those in-between periods in the spring or fall, or for cooler summer nights that justify turning on the stove.
-Serve with fresh, crusty bread to mop up every last bit of the stew’s rich-tasting broth.
+This comforting Cannellini Bean and Kale Stew is a rich and hearty vegetarian dish that warms up hearts and cooler nights.
+Serve with crusty bread to mop up every last bit of the stew’s rich-tasting broth.

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 Is there such a thing as transitional comfort food?
 If I had to illustrate comfort food, it would be a hearty bowl of gooey, cheesy carbs enjoyed by the fireside during winter (cacio e pepe comes to mind!)
 It sure is a cliché, but frankly, I’m happy the cold season provides the excuse to indulge in such delightful meals.

 When spring comes around, I’m eager to switch up our menu to include fresher flavors—yet winter makes a slow stage exit in Quebec City, often offering us an April snowstorm as a parting present.
 This is exactly when the need for “transitional” comfort food comes in: dishes that will warm us up without making us feel like we’ve given up on spring.